Each of the 7 continents on our planet are home to incredible mountain landscapes.

 Due to its massive longitudinal span, the Andes can be divided into three main climate zones: the tropical Andes, wet Andes and dry Andes.

-The range is home to some epic mountain peaks, like Aconcagua, the highest mountain on the continent, as well as amazing volcanoes like Cotapaxi in Ecuador.
+The range is home to some epic mountain peaks, like Aconcagua, the highest mountain on the continent, as well as amazing volcanoes like Cotopaxi in Ecuador.

 Hiking on the continent is also amazing, with both Patagonia and hikes to Machu Picchu filling the bucket-lists of adventurers the world over.